 - Complete the PF FE/HE claim form (paper/electronic) and submit it to your Single Service Representative a minimum of 25 working days prior to your course start date/registration date.

-- Check the ELCAS website of approved PF FE/HE providers – Publicly Funded FE/HE providers for the purpose of this support will be highlighted and ensure the chosen course is designated for student support.
+- Check the ELCAS website of approved PF FE/HE providers and ensure the chosen course is designated for student support.